MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/grab-object-condition.md

 - **Lock settings**

-  If the `Inherit Scene Object Lock State` is marked at the `Grabbable Property`, the `Process Scene Object` will inherits the lock state of it's parent `Process Scene Object`.
+  If the `Inherit Scene Object Lock State` is checked on the `Grabbable Property`, the `Process Scene Object` will inherit the lock state of its parent `Process Scene Object`.

-  If the `Is Always Unlocked` is marked at the `Grabbable Property`, the `Process Scene Object` will not be locked by the VR Builder process runtime.
+  If the `Is Always Unlocked` is checked on the `Grabbable Property`, the `Process Scene Object` will not be locked by the VR Builder process at runtime.
   It is still possible to lock the `Grabbable Property` manually.